 Steve has also partnered with clients to manage significant intellectual property portfolios on a national and international basis.
 This aspect of his practice includes setting and achieving both strategic and practical goals for asserting and defending IP rights as they apply to individual matters, a series of related actions or an overall IP ownership position.
 Steve has helped manage the trademark portfolios of a Fortune 100 transportation and delivery services company and a Fortune 100 telecommunications company.
 He also has helped manage the patent portfolio of a major supplier of heat exchange equipment.

-Steve has been repeatedly named to The Best Lawyers in America (2004- , Intellectual Property Law) and as a Georgia “Super Lawyer” (2004- , Intellectual Property Litigation), most recently in 2014.
+Steve has been repeatedly named to The Best Lawyers in America (2004- , Intellectual Property Law) and as a Georgia “Super Lawyer” (2004- , Intellectual Property Litigation).
 In addition, he is ranked by Chambers USA (Intellectual Property, Georgia, 2009- ) and was recommended in the Legal 500 (for strategic portfolio work).

-Steve previously served as adjunct faculty at the University of Georgia School of Law, where he taught patent law for more than 12 years.
-He currently serves as adjunct faculty at Emory University School of Law.
+Steve has served as a mediator in patent cases, and also served as adjunct faculty at the University of Georgia School of Law, where he taught patent law for more than 12 years.
+He has also served as adjunct faculty at Emory University School of Law where he taught courses in both patent and copyright law.
 He has been involved in various civic organizations, including the Northside Youth Organization (“NYO”), Georgia Tech Athletic Association, Bobby Dodd Institute, American Junior Golf Association, EverybodyWins Atlanta, VOX Teen Communications and Peachtree Road United Methodist Church.
+Steve also enjoys golf, biking, skiing and 70’s music.

 Georgia Institute of Technology, B.I.E.